Joramco to Participate at MRO Europe 2023

-(MENAFN- Asdaa BCW) Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), recently announced their participation in MRO Europe 2023, the leading event in the region for the commercial aviation aftermarket.
+(MENAFN- Asdaa-amman) (Amman, Jordan – October 5, 2023) ¬— Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), recently announced their participation in MRO Europe 2023, the leading event in the region for the commercial aviation aftermarket.
 This event combines a senior-level conference and international exhibition, and it is scheduled to take place from October 17 to 19 in RAI Amsterdam, Netherlands.

 Joramco will be showcasing its extensive experience at booth No. 132 during the exhibition.
 Fraser Currie, the Chief Executive Officer of Joramco, will also be participating in the main conference of the event.
 He will be discussing the topic of understanding global influences on European MRO on October 17 from 2:15 PM to 2:50 PM.